 If these approaches don’t help, a steroid injection or local anesthetic may be recommended.
 If infection is present, costochondritis is treated initially with intravenous antibiotics, followed by oral antibiotics.
 Rarely, surgery may be recommended to remove the inflamed cartilage.

-In addition to anti-inflammatory drugs, you might try acupuncture, applications of heat and cold to the affected area, or topical applications of DMSO (dimethyl sulfoxide), a chemical made from wood pulp that penetrates the skin and promotes healing of pockets of inflammation.
-(Ask for it in health food stores and apply a 70-percent solution three times a day for three days; then discontinue if it doesn’t help; if it does, cut down to twice a day for three more days then once a day for a final three days.)
-You also could try natural anti-inflammatory agents such as ginger (1-2 grams of powdered dry ginger capsules daily), curcumin, an extract of turmeric, the yellow spice that colors curry (follow directions on the product, available in health food stores), or boswellin, an extract of the herb Boswellia (follow directions on the product).
-All are effective, but have to be used regularly for four to six weeks to produce full benefits.
+Other remedies to try are acupuncture and topical applications of DMSO (dimethyl sulfoxide), a chemical made from wood pulp that penetrates the skin and promotes healing of pockets of inflammation. (get it online as a 70-percent solution or gel and apply it three times a day for three days; after that, discontinue if it doesn’t help; if it does, cut down to twice a day for three more days then once a day for a final three days.)
+You also could try natural anti-inflammatory agents such as turmeric (follow directions on the product, available in health food stores) or boswellin, an extract of the herb Boswellia (follow directions on the product).
+Both are effective but have to be used regularly for four to six weeks to produce full benefits.

 Andrew Weil, M.D.

 Jessica A. Schumann, Tanuj Sood and John J. Parente, “Costochondritis,” StatPearls Publishing, July 10, 2020